-Bjorn Again formed in Melbourne Australia in 1988 by John Tyrrell and Rod Stephen.
-The band performed its first show on 6th May 1989 and has now performed over 7000 shows in over 100 countries.
-Bjorn Again are widely regarded as the most successful tribute act of all time.
+Bjorn Again was formed in Melbourne Australia in 1988 by John Tyrrell and Rod Stephen.
+The band performed its first show on 6th May 1989 and has now performed in over 120 countries worldwide.
+Bjorn Again are regarded as the most successful tribute act of all time.

-From there demand for the band escalated and the band started touring non-stop around Australia.
+From there demand for the band escalated and the band started touring non-stop around Australia and the world and continues strongly to this day.
 It also started a debate amongst the media as to the historic status and legacy of ABBA.

 In 1991 Bjorn Again performed its first overseas shows, which was to Sweden of all places, with a very nervous band concerned about their ‘Swenglish’ accents.
 But all went well and while performing on a national TV show, Bjorn Ulvaeus sent in a telegram which BA’s Bjorn read out live: